 Program Description:

-Upon successful completion and graduation from this Program, the student will be awarded a Certificate of Completion and a Training Verification Form.
+Upon completing and graduating from this Program, the student will be awarded a Certificate of Completion and a Training Verification Form.
 After passing the State certification examination, the graduate shall be certified by the State of Oklahoma as a Long-Term Aide (CNA) and enter the workforce as a Certified Nurse Aide at an entry-level.

 Total Training hours for this program = 77 hours.